 If you have doubts is it worth hiring a car in Mauritius here is an clear answer: yes it is!
-The best way to explore and feel Mauritius is to drive around the island.
+Renting a car is the key to unlocking Mauritius’ hidden gems.
+From secluded beaches to charming villages, you’ll have the freedom to explore at your own pace.
 All you need to do is bring your driver’s license, rent a car, and embark on an adventure.
-Here I will share my experience.
+Here I will share my experience and must-read tips before you rent a car in Mauritius in 2024.

 - Localrent – this website contains reliable rentals from local car hire companies.
 To make a car reservation, a small prepayment of 15% is required, with the remaining amount payable on-site in either cash or by card.
 Official website →